erroronline1/caro/api/_language.md

 ### message
 All keys are hardcoded.

+`message.announcement.highlights` order is passed to application, keys refer to available reasonable class names; null is reserved. yellow is not suitable.

 ### order
 Most keys are hardcoded, orderstate can be cropped or extended. `order.ordertype`, `order.orderstate` orders are passed to application.